DerrickWanglf/Celeganser-Automated-Analysis-of-Nematode-Morphology-and-Age/README.md

 Worm body coordinate regression model takes as input the sub-image (b) which is cropped from the original image (a), and outputs worm segmentation mask (d) and UV coordinate predictions (f) and (h), respectively.

-##Acknowledgements
+## Acknowledgements
-We gratefully acknowledge Logan Tan, Nico- lette Laird and Aditya Somisetty of the Pincus Lab who created and curated the ground-truth image annotations.
+We gratefully acknowledge Logan Tan, Nicolette Laird and Aditya Somisetty of the Pincus Lab who created and curated the ground-truth image annotations.
 This research was supported by NIH grant NIA R01AG057748, NSF grants IIS-1813785 and IIS-1618806, a research gift from Qualcomm, and a hardware donation from NVIDIA.
 Shu Kong also acknowledges Kleist Endowed Fellowship for the generous support of inter-disciplinary research.